SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 IMPLEMENTING PROPOSALS

-For implementing proposals under this Plan we would accept co-vision relationships with international Indigenous/minority academic/research groups known to be experienced in participatory self-help models.
+For implementing proposals under this Plan we would accept co-vision relationships with international Indigenous/minority academic/research groups known to be experienced in participatory mutual-help and self-help models.

 'Co-vision' is a concept borrowed from transnational management consulting.
 The term encapsulates contexts where trainers find that feedback from trainees train and change trainers so much that they have to change their training to fit the wisdom of the trainees.
 The concept equally applies to 'enabling' contexts.